 High on the shores of Boyowa, one of the Trobriand Islands, lies a heavy commemorative bronze plaque.
 It marks the spot, above a sandy beach, where a European dressed from head to foot in clean cotton whites and boots pitched his tent a respectful distance from the thatched house of the island chief over one hundred years ago.
 The plaque commemorates the life and writings of Bronisław Malinowski, who thus lived for a few years in stark contrast to the nearly naked islanders who went about, and integrated him into, their lives.
 Unlike other ethnologists of his time, he sought neither the veranda of the missionary compound nor the government station but proved content to live among the people he studied.
-His ethnographic methods, later referred to as field work or “participatory observation,” would change the course of anthropology forever.
+His ethnographic methods, later referred to as field work or “participatory observation,” his key to unlocking the secrets of the Kula ring would change the course of anthropology forever.

 Born in Poland in 1884, Malinowski studied anthropology at the London School of Economics.
 In 1914 he was given support by the Australian government to pursue ethnographic work in the Trobriand Islands.
 During his time there, he became fluent in the native language, transcribed dozens of native chants and brought to light the Melanesian cultural phenomena called the Kula.
 He published his seminal work, Argonauts of the Western Pacific, seven years later, in 1922.
 In his foreword, Malinowski suggested that within a generation or two, the culture he had studied would likely disappear.
 Though this prediction was happily inaccurate, history would reveal that he had appeared on the scene to record his observations at the most opportune time.
 Sixty canoes were still making the voyage to Dobu, and all the Kula magic was still practiced at both ends of the passage.

 A geographic ring of islands